 Power that is surplus to the Ontario market is managed by the IESO, mainly through generation reductions at hydroelectric and certain nuclear stations and other grid-connected renewable resources.
 Baseload generation supply surplus in Ontario was more prevalent in 2017 than in 2016, mainly due to higher water flows and reduced electricity demand in the province during 2017.
 During 2017 and 2016, OPG lost 5.9 TWh and 4.7 TWh of hydroelectric generation due to SBG conditions, respectively.
 The gross margin impact of production forgone at OPG's regulated hydroelectric stations due to SBG conditions in 2017 and 2016 was offset by the impact of a regulatory variance account authorized by the OEB.
-Production forgone at OPG's regulated hydroelectric stations due to SBG conditions forgone at OPG's regulated hydroelectric stations are by the OEB.
-Production forgone at OPG's regulated hydroelectric stations are by the OEB.
+Production forgone at OPG's regulated hydroelectric stations due to SBG conditions was 5.2 TWh in 2017 and 4.3 TWh in 2016.
 OPG did not forgo any electricity production at its nuclear stations due to SBG conditions.